 Yes!
 Now in its second year, this residency is open solely to artist/writer parents with at least one dependent child (under 18) at home.
 This residency is for the parent to have the opportunity to work uninterrupted, solo, without children present. (i.e. Please come alone.)

 All residency guidelines and application instructions are exactly the same for this short residency as they are for our longer sessions.
-Within Submittable, parents will apply within the specially-designated “6-night Residency for Parents” forms.
+Within Submittable, parents will apply within the specially-designated “Six-night Residency for Parents” forms.

 Applicants may apply for either this 6-night residency or the longer residencies, not both.

 Alumni of Saltonstalls residency program can re-apply for a residency every other year.
 (Yes, our 2020 “sabbatical” counts as a year.)
 However, alums cannot submit the same work sample that earned them their residency fellowship.

 All applicants must be at least twenty-one (21) years of age.
 The residency program is open to legal residents of New York State (all counties) and Indian Nations therein.
 This means you must be living and working in the State of New York at the time of your application and at the time of your residency (if awarded.)

 Applicants should seriously consider whether the quiet, communal, working environment of the colony suits their temperaments and work habits.
 The Foundation requires that those selected for residencies firmly commit to spending their awarded residency period at Saltonstall.

 We strongly encourage all applicants to apply on-line.
 Please call our office at 607-539-3146 if you are unable to apply on-line, and we will work to accommodate you.